Clean Energy, Real Impact

 Brief

-For their Global Impact Fund in Kenya, the International Electrotechnical Commission (IEC) invited Fairpicture to document how clean energy access is transforming community life.
-Fairpicture was awarded the assignment after a competitive selection process, recognised for its ethical storytelling model, collaboration with local visual creators, and strong creative approach.
+To showcase the work of their Global Impact Fund project in Kenya, the International Electrotechnical Commission (IEC) invited Fairpicture to document how reliable, clean energy access is transforming community life.
+Fairpicture was awarded the assignment after a competitive selection process, in recognition of its ethical storytelling model, collaboration with local visual creators, and strong creative approach.

-The assignment focused on showing not just the technology or systems, but the human stories behind them — students, teachers, health workers and technicians benefiting from IEC-supported projects.
-By connecting policy with lived experience, the visual content brings to life the real-world impact of international standards.
+The assignment focused on showing not just the technology or systems, but the human stories behind them — students, teachers, health workers and technicians benefiting from IEC work By connecting technical expertise and standards with lived experience, the visual content brings to life the real-world impact of international standardization.

 Client